 - How Community Tax Can Help

-Tax Credits and DeductionsWhen you’re a senior citizen, Uncle Sam begins easing tax thresholds and there are significantly more tax relief programs available to seniors.
+Tax Credits and DeductionsWhen you’re a senior citizen, Uncle Sam begins easing tax thresholds, and there are significantly more tax relief programs available to seniors.
 Below are some of the common tax credits, exemptions, and deductions you may be able to enjoy during your retirement years.
-It’s important to note that although there is country-wide federal tax relief for seniors available, certain states also offer their own respective tax programs for older citizens as well.
+It’s important to note that although there is country-wide federal tax relief for seniors available, certain states also offer their respective tax programs for older citizens.

 - $20,000 or more if you’re married, but only one of you qualifies for the credit

 - $25,000 or more if you file jointly as a married couple

 - $12,500 or more if you file a separate married return but lived apart from your spouse the entire tax year

 - $5,000 or more if your filing single, head of household, or qualifying widow(er)

 - $5,000 or more if you’re married, but only one qualifies for the credit

 - $7,500 or more if you file a joint married return